-They are used by a wide variety of native plants and animals, some of which are unique to New Zealand and often highly specialised to the habitats they are found in.
+Freshwater is used by a wide variety of native plants and animals.
+Some of these are unique to New Zealand and often highly specialised to the habitats they are found in.

 Tangata whenua have strong links to water.
 Their awa is an important part of their whakapapa and freshwaters sustain taniwha, protect waahi tapu and provide valuable resources such as mahinga kai.